 On October 15, 2010 the Governor approved supplemental budget legislation that included approximately \$419 million in supplemental appropriations in order to preserve program funding for safety net services and public safety functions.
 This additional funding was supported with \$399 million of the \$449 million in estimated additional federal revenues to be provided to the Commonwealth in fiscal 2011 from the August 2010 extension of the FMAP rate through June 30, 2011.
 This leaves \$50 million in such revenues currently unexpended.
-The legislation also eliminated the planned fiscal 2011 withdrawal of \$100 million from the Stabilization Fund and authorized the Secretary of Administration and Finance to forego the use of approximately \$95 million in additional reserves assumed from the suspension of the "statutory carry forward" in fiscal 2011.
-The Secretary of Administration and Finance currently does not plan to use the \$95 million in reserves in fiscal 2011.
+The legislation also eliminated the planned fiscal 2011 withdrawal of \$100 million from the Stabilization Fund and restored the "statutory carry forward" in fiscal 2011, worth approximately \$95 million.
 Of the \$419 million in supplemental funding, approximately \$327 million was provided for the MassHealth program.
 The Commonwealth receives additional federal Medicaid reimbursements for these expenditures, leaving the "net" total amount of supplemental funding at approximately \$203 million.